-- 1. Stipend paid to individuals attending Open Education professional development opportunities - 2.
-Stipends paid for faculty who adopt, adapt, or create Open Education via a grant program - 3.
+- 1. Stipends paid to individuals attending Open Education professional development opportunities - 2.
+Stipends paid to faculty who adopt, adapt, or create Open Educational Resources via a grant program - 3.
 Cost savings calculated in KPI 1A by DHE.

-DHE Step 1: Calculate Return on Investment for Institutional investments in No/Low Course materials.
+DHE Step 1: Calculate Return on Investment for institutional investments in No/Low Course materials.